AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 store, too.
 In the current development stage, the threshold for feedback should be very low.

+Currently, the service level is best effort.
+The service may go down at any time and/or notebooks may be killed whenever there is a shortage of resources or need of maintenance.
+However, notebooks auto-save and do survive service restarts, and we will try to avoid killing things unnecessarily.

 Your own notebooks via ``sjupyter``
 ===================================